practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

   ...
 ```

-All other "officially" featured implementations of this project do this sourcing task from _within_ the called program, and if it's only with exotic means.
+All other "officially" featured implementations of this project do this sourcing task from _within_ a program, and if it's only with exotic means.

 <br/>